NeoGranular/lanyon/_posts/2016-07-06-zhan-xian-chapter-112.md

 “We have met after a very long time, Senior Disciple Chu, it seems as if you are very comfortable!”

-Yang Chen was stopped on one side but did not make any movement and basically did not pay any attention to Chu Heng slowly moving slowly once and again, merely when his shyness became increasingly difficult to deal with, he opened his mouth:
+Yang Chen stopped on one side but did not make any movement and basically did not pay any attention to Chu Heng slowly moving once and again, merely when his shyness became increasingly difficult to deal with, he opened his mouth:

 “The Palace Master has issued a command.
 You have betrayed the sect by attacking a fellow disciple, so your cultivation base must be abolished and then you will be evicted from the sect!”